Andrew S. Murkin

 In the Murkin Laboratory, students will gain expertise in many of the chemical, biochemical, and biophysical tools essential for pursuing careers in academia or industry.
 Among these methods are protein expression, enzyme kinetics, and synthesis of inhibitors and isotopically labeled compounds.
 Projects in our lab are directed at drug targets in infectious diseases including malaria, tuberculosis, and bacterial infections.

 Selected Recent Publications:

-- Liu, J.; *Murkin, A.S.
-Pre-Steady-State Kinetic Analysis of 1-Deoxy-D-xylulose-5-phosphate Reductoisomerase from Mycobacterium tuberculosis Reveals Partially Rate-Limiting Product Release by Parallel Pathways Biochemistry 2012, ASAP.
+- Liu, J.; Murkin, A.S.* Pre-Steady-State Kinetic Analysis of 1-Deoxy-D-xylulose-5-phosphate Reductoisomerase from Mycobacterium tuberculosis Reveals Partially Rate-Limiting Product Release by Parallel Pathways.
+Biochemistry 2012, 51, 5307.

 - Murkin, A.S.; Schramm, V.L.
 Purine Nucleoside Phosphorylases as Targets for Transition-State Analog Drug Design.
 In Drug Design: Structure- and Ligand-Based Approaches; Merz, K.M.; Reynolds, C.H.; Ringe, D., Eds.; Cambridge University Press: Cambridge, 2010; pp 215-247.

 - Ghanem, M.*; Murkin, A.S.*; Schramm, V.L.
 Ribocation Transition State Capture and Rebound in Human Purine Nucleoside Phosphorylase.
 Chem.
 Biol.
 2009, 16, 971. (* Both authors contributed equally).

 For more of Andrew Murkin's Publications, please click here.